 Stepping back: if we have another 100 slow responding features, some of them may be confounded by slow-circadian features.
 PASS1C data do not resolve them, as it requires more sampling points in the 7h-24h window.
 Importantly, the C7 and E7 groups in PASS1A are well positioned to resolve many of them.

 An example of apparently slow-acting effect is gene expression of Artl in kidney.
-It continued to rise in 4h-7h, can be explained well by the sine-cosine function, and show similar patterns between C0 and IPE, and between C7 and E7.
+Artl’s continued to rise in 4h-7h (on the left), can be explained well by the sine-cosine function (on the right), and show similar patterns between C0 and IPE, and between C7 and E7.
 It can be ascribed to circadian pattern even without additional control samples.